jeti20/Grafana-InfluxDB-Telegraf-Docker/README.md

 Go down and find OUTPUT PLUGINS and uncomment this tow lines and put public IP from AWS in the url

 ![image](https://github.com/jeti20/TelegrafAgent-InfluxDB-Grafana/assets/61649661/c2748309-cf21-4e84-b08a-68720200f1c9)

+also check if by default there is no Prometheus ON

 <br>**sudo service telegraf start**
 <br>**sudo journalctl -f -u telegraf.service**